Maria Martinez Pottery

 This style of blackware is achieved by using a polishing stone to smooth over a glossy finish prior to the firing of the pot creating a high gloss design that has become the hallmark of pueblo pottery.

 Maria Martinez is of the circle of other great pueblo potters such as Julian Martinez, Margaret Tafoya, Sefarina Tafoya, Rose Gonzales, Teresita Naranjo.
-She is in the lineage of Christina Naranjo and Sarafina Tafoya.
+She is of the artistic lineage of Christina Naranjo and Sarafina Tafoya.

 Dating your Maria & Julian Martinez pieces